Defined contribution health plans

 It's a self-funded health or savings plan

-A common reason employers use a defined contribution health plan such as an HSA or HRA is they are self-funded health plans, which gives employers and employees greater control over exactly how much they spend on healthcare benefits.
-With a fully-insured health plan, the costs are controlled by insurance companies.
+A common reason employers use a defined contribution health plan such as an HSA or HRA is that they're self-funded health plans.
+This gives employers and employees greater control over how much they spend on healthcare benefits.
+With a fully-insured health plan, the insurance companies control the costs, and employers and employees alike often face expensive premiums.
+With a defined contribution health plan like an HRA, employers only pay out up to their set allowance amount.

 It's a tax-free health benefit

-Many employers who don't qualify for group health plans, or simply can't afford them, often resort to offering taxable wage increases.
+Many employers who don't qualify for group health plans or simply can't afford them resort to offering taxable wage increases.
 This subjects your organization to additional federal income, Medicare, and Social Security payroll taxes.
+This method also doesn’t comply with the ACA for ALEs.

 A defined contribution health plan is free of payroll taxes for both the employer and employee.
-As long as the employee uses their allowance to purchase a policy with MEC, it's also free of income taxes.
-This makes employers' benefit dollars stretch further.
+As long as the employee uses their HRA allowance to purchase a policy with MEC, they can participate in the benefit making employers' benefit dollars stretch further.

 HRAs vs. HSAs